Obama weighs possible military response after Syria chemical attack

 WAITING FOR OBAMA

-"We had been expecting to talk mainly about stabilising Jordan," said a European defence source.
+"We had been expecting to talk mainly about stabilizing Jordan," said a European defense source.
 "Instead, it will be dominated by Syria.
 It's all really waiting on the Americans and what they decide they want to do ...

 "There have been discussions, but so far they have been very inconclusive.
 As the scale of what happened in Damascus becomes clear, that may change."